pandacloud1/DEVOPS/Terraform/provisioners/webserver.md

   }
 }
 ```
-## STEP-2: CREATE AN EC2 INSTANCE USING SECURITY GROUP & USING THE PEM KEY
+## STEP-2: CREATE AN EC2 INSTANCE USING SECURITY GROUP & THE PEM KEY
 Use `depends_on` meta-argument to create EC2 only after SG is created
 ```hcl
 resource "aws_instance" "my_ec2_instance" {